visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_comparison.rst

 mesh in another database, which then allows you to create expressions involving the active database.

-There are plans to add position-based CMFE, which will resample the field from one mesh onto another mesh by calculating the values of the field on the first mesh using the locations of the cells or nodes in a second mesh.
+There is also a position-based CMFE (*pos_cmfe*), which will resample the field from one mesh onto another mesh by calculating the values of the field on the first mesh using the locations of the cells or nodes in a second mesh.
+More information on CMFE expressions are found in the :ref:`Expressions` chapter.

 Plotting the difference between two databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~